 I HAVE READ IN DIFFERENT VET COLUMNS THAT IT IS NOT GOOD LEAVING AN ANIMAL HOME ALL ALONE WHILE WE WORK ESPECIALLY IF THEY ARE INSIDE.

 Get the cat some toys...or some new ones.
 Cats are fine being alone from my experience....they are very independent.
-Just give him lots of attention when you're there.
-Since you live in a small space and have to work, perhaps just the one is best.

 No,you can't put a kitten with a cat.They will fight.They would'nt get along at all.I have this experience but not with 4 year old cat.Well,I have 10 cats!